Defibs Save Lives

 Does your workplace, clinic or community have an AED?

-Share the location and information with us TODAY so that we can register the location on our AED Map located below.
+Share the location and information with us today and we will register the location on our AED Map located below.

 During Sudden Cardiac Arrest: CPR alone, SURVIVAL = 9%

 where as with CPR + AED combined, SURVIVAL = over 50%

 If someone suffers SCA it is vital that an AED is located and used as quickly as possible, not only to ensure survival, but also to limit damage caused while the brain is without oxygen.

 The Arrhythmia Alliance #DefibsSaveLives program wants to keep the community HeartSafe and ensure that everyone knows where their nearest AED is located.
 Anyone can use an AED, even a child.
 Sudden Cardiac Arrest is the leading cause of death in young athletes, therefore it is vital that children learn about AEDs from a young age so that they are familiar and comfortable with their use and locations - you cannot cause any further harm by using an AED, but you can SAVE A LIFE.

 Download and print our AED Hunt map (see below) as a fun activity to help teach children all about AEDs.

 The map shows six examples of places where you can usually find AEDs.
 As they find an AED in each location, allow them to mark it with a sticker and list details about the AED in the boxes provided.
 Once FIVE AEDs have been found, submit your map to us for a chance to win a prize!